insper-classroom/08-dqn-vs-a2c-p-j/README.md

 We have tested the two different reinforcement learning algorithms mentioned previously.
 For A2C, we only tested the default hyperparameters, as it was already enough to learn the environment.

 For DQN, the goal was to first test the default hyperparameters from the previous activities, to understand if there are differences in the implementation.
-However, given its pour results, we searched the internet for better hyperparameters to see if we could achieve better results.
+However, given its poor results, we searched the internet for better hyperparameters to see if we could achieve better results.
 After searching for a bit we reached an open-source github repository, [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo), which has hyperparameters for different algorithms and environments.
-After using the ones provided for DQN we were able to achieve a better performance, but no were near the optimal performance, something the A2C did very well.
+After using the ones provided for DQN we were able to achieve a better performance, but still fell far short of A2C’s optimal performance.
+This suggests that the Stable's version of DQN may lack the necessary stability mechanisms to generalize well in this simple, fast-paced environment.

 Each model was trained in 300k steps.
 The details of each implementation and hyperparameters can be found in the notebook.
 The results can be seen below in the individual graphs, and the last one comparing all 3 together: